Sudden Cardiac Arrest

 What are the symptoms of sudden cardiac arrest?

-Sudden collapse, loss of consciousness, and no breathing.
+Typically, collapse, loss of consciousness, and absence of pulse or breathing.

 How is sudden cardiac arrest diagnosed?

-By medical history, physical exam, and tests like ECG.
+Diagnosed based on medical history, physical exam, and tests like ECG and echocardiogram.

 Can sudden cardiac arrest be treated?